benjsmyth/algorithms/sorting/README.md

 ---
 ### `length`
-Counts the number of elements in an array.
+Counts and returns the number of elements in an array.
 ```
-ALGORITHM length(A):
+METHOD length(A):
     RETURN size(A) / size(A[0])
-END ALGORITHM
+END METHOD
 ```
 Here, `size` is assumed to be an intrinsic method.
 In C, this corresponds to the `sizeof` operator; in higher-level programming languages, such as Java or Python, the size of an array is already an accessible property.